strimzi/proposals/050-unidirectional-topic-operator.md

 ```

 Where:
-  * `spec.topicName` is optional and needs only be used for topic names which are not legal as kube resources.
+  * `spec.topicName` is optional and needs only be used for topic names which are not legal kube resource names.
     When this field is absent the name of the topic is Kafka is taken from the `metadata.name`.
+    In the example above of a `KafkaTopic` managing the `__consumer_offsets` topic, the `metadata.name` cannot be
+    `__consumer_offets` because that's not allowed as resource name in Kube, so the `metadata.name` must be something else and  `spec.topicName` is required.
-  * `status.topicName` is used to detect a change to the `spec.topicName`, which results in an error
+  * `status.topicName` is used to detect a change to the `spec.topicName`, which results in the topic having a `Ready` condition with `status = False` (i.e. is an error).
   * `metadata.generation == status.observedGeneration` implies that the operator has reconciled the latest change to the `spec`.
+    When `metadata.generation > status.observedGeneration` it means the resource has been changed, but the operator has not
+    yet reacted to the change.
     Whether that reconciliation was successful is indicated by the `Ready` condition having status `True`.

 Some new fields will be introduced in the following text.